On this page:

 We are launching a loan-level data (LLD) collection as part of our data and information strategy.
 The aim of LLD is to set up a new, highly detailed data collection of anonymised data on individual loans, which will improve our analytical capability and data-driven decision-making.

-LLD is a multi-year project, with an exploratory collection starting in September 2023.
+LLD is a multi-year project, with exploratory collections underway from September 2023.
 The project's first phase will explore the feasibility of collecting and interpreting data at a highly detailed level.

 What is loan-level data?